acmsigsoft/EmpiricalStandards/docs/standards/DataScience.md

 # Data Science
 <standard name="Data Science">

-<desc>Studies that analyze software engineering phenomena or artifacts using data-centric analysis methods such as machine learning or other computational intelligence appraches as well as search-based approaches</desc><sup>[1](#myfootnote1)</sup>
+<desc>Studies that analyze software engineering phenomena or artifacts using data-centric analysis methods such as machine learning or other computational intelligence approaches as well as search-based approaches<sup><a class="footnote footnote-ref">1</a></sup></desc>

 ## Application